George Younce: Biography

 Younce was a 14-time recipient of the Singing News Fan Award for “Favorite Southern Gospel Bass” singer.
 He was Gospel Music’s "Living Legend" of the year in 1988, was inducted into the "Southern Gospel Music Hall of Fame" located in Dollywood in 1998, also inducted in the Gospel Music Hall of Fame in 1999.
 He was awarded the 2004 SGN Scoops Diamond “Lifetime Achievement Award”.
 He recorded well over 100 projects including the award-winning “Symphony of Praise” with the London Philharmonic Orchestra.
 Younce also wrote several Southern Gospel songs including the classic "Yesterday".

 In 1998, Younce recorded the first of three solo projects.
 Two were GMA nominees for Dove Awards in the Southern Gospel Album of the Year category.
 The third presents a collection of some of his favorite hymns.

 With the death of his long-time friend and Cathedrals partner Glen Payne in October 1999, and Younce's failing kidneys, the Cathedrals retired in December 1999.
 In the fall of 2000, he appeared for the first time without the Cathedrals as a solo performer in Parkersburg, West Virginia on a show called "An Evening with George Younce and Ernie Haase".
 Late in his career, he sang with The Old Friends Quartet, which included his son-in-law, former Cathedral tenor Ernie Haase and Southern Gospel legend Jake Hess and baritone Wesley Pritchard and pianist Garry Jones.
 Younce also provided the voice for some of the characters in several of the Bill Gaither produced "Gaither's Pond" children's videos.
 Although he had to stop officially touring, he did make occasional "special appearances" with son-in-law Ernie's new quartet Ernie Haase and Signature Sound, and with his friend Bill Gaither and the Homecoming Tour.
+His final concert appearance was on September 18, 2004 in Cleveland, Ohio.